Thursday’s ‘General Hospital’ Spoilers: Finn Voices Doubts About Hayden’s Honesty

-General Hospital spoilers for the episode airing on Thursday, October 9, hint that Finn will open up to his brother Chase about Hayden.
-Viewers know that Hayden is hiding a very big secret from her former fiance and people are anxious to see this revealed.
+General Hospital spoilers for the episode airing on Thursday, October 10, hint that Finn will open up to his brother Chase about Hayden.
+Viewers know that Hayden is hiding a very big secret from her former fiance, and people are anxious to see this revealed.

 In the sneak peek for Thursday’s show, Finn will meet up with Chase.
-While these two brothers had a very rocky relationship when they first crossed paths in Port Charles, they have grown closer and General Hospital spoilers suggest that Finn will lean on his brother as he works through some uncertainty.
+While these two brothers had a very rocky relationship when they first crossed paths in Port Charles, they have grown closer, and General Hospital spoilers suggest that Finn will lean on his brother as he works through some uncertainty.

-Hayden has a little girl that is presumedly Finn’s, but he doesn’t know she exists.
+Hayden has a little girl that is presumably Finn’s, but he doesn’t know she exists.
 When Hayden left Port Charles and her romance with Finn a couple of years ago, she led him to believe she had suffered a miscarriage and lost their baby.
 Fans have known for some time now that she lied, but Finn remains in the dark.

-Earlier this week, Hayden slipped and it looks as if Finn keeps tossing this around in his mind.
+Earlier this week, Hayden slipped, and it looks as if Finn keeps tossing this around in his mind.
 He overheard her saying goodbye to her daughter on the phone, using a pet name, and he asked who was on the other end of the call.
 Hayden scrambled and said it was her dog, but it doesn’t seem that Finn was necessarily convinced.

 Hayden's got a lot of secrets she'd like to get off of her chest.
 Which one is she ready to let go of first?